The Bankrate promise

 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

-The table below includes the best homeowners insurance carriers in Chicago.
+After reviewing dozens of carriers, the Bankrate insurance editorial team found five that offer some of the best home insurance in Chicago, Illinois.
 These providers stand out for below-average rates, generous discounts, comprehensive coverage options, good J.D.
 Power customer satisfaction ratings and strong financial stability.

 *USAA does not qualify for official ranking with J.D.
 Power due to eligibility restrictions